 Furthermore, most insurance policies won't cover the cost of these "experimental" procedures, which can run in the neighborhood of $10,000 to $50,000.

-Keep reading: We've got lots more information on the next page.
+Keep reading: We've got lots more information below.

 - Boyles, Salynn.
 "Stem Cell Treatment May Relieve Angina."
 WebMD.
 July 7, 2011.
 (Oct.
 9, 2011) http://www.webmd.com/heart-disease/news/20110707/stem-cell-treatment-may-relieve-angina